 Let’s now take a look at some pitfalls to avoid when constructing a beautiful, sales-increasing website.

 The old adage of less is more applies in abundance here, so be careful with the GIFS, text, videos, pop-up ads and the like, which can quickly become distracting, lowering both time spent on your site and the all-important conversion rates.

 As mentioned above, your website’s chosen colour palette is of huge importance.
 Stay away from bold, headache-inducing colours that don’t complement each other.
 That’s no way to encourage a customer to stick around long enough to make a purchase.

 3. Don’t Use Cluttered Navigation

-Another way to boot your customers off your site without lifting a finger is to make things confusing and cluttered.
-No transactions are made when scrolling through a string of pointless nebulous webpages.
+Another way to boot the customers off your site without lifting a finger is to make things confusing and cluttered.
+No transactions are made when scrolling through a string of pointless nebulous web pages.